Classification: DNA Methylation Inhibitor

 How to Take Decitabine

-Decitabine is given through intravenous (IV, into a vein) infusion either once a day, over an hour, for 5 days OR over 3 hours, every 8 hours, for 3 days.
+Decitabine is given through an intravenous (IV, into a vein) infusion either once a day, for 5 days OR once every 8 hours, for 3 days.
 The dosage and schedule is determined by the person's size and the type of cancer being treated.

 Possible Side Effects of Decitabine

 There are a number of things you can do to manage the side effects of decitabine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)